bohsen/componentizationArch/README.md

-# Componentization Architecture V2
+# Componentization Architecture v2 - [ReComponents]

-Reactive, lifecycle aware, testable and reusable UI components for Android using Redux.
+A reactive, declarative, lifecycle aware, testable and reusable way of using UI components on Android using Redux.

 [Blog Post](https://medium.com/@NetflixTechBlog/making-our-android-studio-apps-reactive-with-ui-components-redux-5e37aac3b244)

+> Fragment is not your view

 ## Installation
 ~~~gradle